SonarSource/sync-jira-github-action/README.md

 ## Description

+Disclaimer: this JIRA automation can be skipped by adding the `common-branch` label to Pull Request.

 This GitHub action transitions JIRA tickets according to the change of the pull request status, based on the following logic:

 When we receive a PR event we try to: